vbansal86/Autodecoder/README.md

 I will continue analysis of this little experiment but I have belief that the scalar quantity could  relate to original matrix in some way.

+Weights files are added into repo for reference